bastetfurry/lionsblog/Readme.md

 * Uploading and handling of images in the control panel.
 * Support for tags on the front-site.
 * Dockerfile.
 Everyone loves Docker, or so i heard. ;)
 * Unittests?
 At least some test suite that tries out several functions.
-For now i thoroughly tested everything manually but if this project gets better it's better to have some form of automated tests.
+For now i thoroughly tested everything manually but if this project gets bigger it's better to have some form of automated tests.

 ---
 ## **Future Ideas:**